 Then again, to some, it’s just a fighter jet holding a structure made out of wire mesh.
 Masterpieces like this are interpreted in multiple manners.

-This creative art installation gives life to the once destroyed Bombay Beach California, making it a tourist hotspot.
+This creative art installation gives life to the once-destroyed Bombay Beach, making it a tourist hotspot.
 When the lights are switched on the night, this artwork looks like a gorgeous pink flower or a ride on one of those fun summer carnivals.

 4.2.
 The Event Horizon

-The event horizon is a breathtaking piece of art created by Martin Taylor in which a black hole is depicted in an abstract form.
+The Event Horizon is a great event Horizon of art created by Martin Taylor in which a black hole is depicted in an abstract form.
 Multiple razor-sharp blades colored with traces of autumn shades make the perfect representation of the black hole in this outstanding art piece.